TRojaner2013/eyeBOLD/README.md

 ## Review

-Sometimes we can ran into problems with name lookups in GBIF.
+Sometimes we can run into problems with name lookups in GBIF.
-When eyeBOLD fails to lookup a name multiple times, an error is shown during the build process.
+When eyeBOLD fails to look up a name multiple times, an error is shown during the build process.

 To solve the problem simply run: